MarkLyck/TIY-Structure-Scripts/README.md

 If your prefered structure is different it is really easy to edit.
 Just open new_day.sh, and make the appropriate changes.
 It's just terminal commands.
 You don't have to learn Bash to fit it to your needs :)

 Same with the HTML template, it's just normal HTML.

+##Disclaimer
+But don't run this on a day that you have already created.
+It may or may not overwrite your files.